Grampian Television: Foundation and launch

 Applications for the new North East Scotland contract area were sought by the Independent Television Authority (ITA) in the spring of 1960.
 From the original seven applicants, three serious contenders emerged and the contract was awarded in August 1960 to North of Scotland Television Limited on the provision that board positions were offered to the other two final applicants, Caledonian Television and North Caledonian Television.
-The company's first managing director was G E Ward Thomas who later established Yorkshire Television in 1968.
+The company's first managing director was G.E.
+Ward Thomas who later established Yorkshire Television in 1968.

-The name North of Scotland TV was considered too cumbersome for use and to reflect the input of the other applicants, a new name was chosen on 11 January 1961 - "Grampian Television" after one of the key Scottish mountain ranges, the Grampian Mountains.
+The name North of Scotland TV was considered too cumbersome for use and to reflect the input of the other applicants, a new name was chosen on 11 January 1961– "Grampian Television" after one of the key Scottish mountain ranges, the Grampian Mountains.
 Grampian planned to launch on 1 October 1961 and had already bought and converted their studios for the start date.
 However, four months prior to launch, the Post Office announced that the links which would connect Grampian to the network would not be ready until February 1962.
-This would have left the new station only able to broadcast output from its neighbouring colleagues at Scottish Television (STV).
+This would have left the new station only able to broadcast output from its neighboring colleagues at Scottish Television (STV).
 Pressure at the highest level of Government ensured that the links were in place in time for the station's planned launch.

+The first (pre-launch) test transmissions from the Durris transmitting station began on 1 September 1961.
+A week later, Grampian announced the names of their initial announcers-June Imray, Douglas Kynoch and Elizabeth Mackenzie -all of them were teachers.
+However, Mackenzie handed in her resignation the day before the station launched "for health reasons"; Her position was initially filled by 23 year-old Jimmy Sleigh, before James Spankie came into Grampian as the permanent replacement.

-Grampian Television went on air on Saturday 30 September 1961 at 2.45 pm (the 15th ITA franchise to launch) with the opening authority announcement from continuity announcer Douglas Kynoch and a brief welcome from the chairman of the Independent Television Authority, Sir Ivonne Kirkpatrick:
+Grampian Television went on air on Saturday 30 September 1961 at 2.45 pm (the 15th ITA franchise to launch) with the opening authority announcement from continuity announcer Douglas Kynoch and a brief welcome from the chairman of the Independent Television Authority, Sir Ivone Kirkpatrick: